codezs09/cart-pole-control/README.md

 # Control of the Cart-Pole System

-Implementation of control algorithms for the cart-pole system, including Nonlinear Model Predictive Control (NMPC), Linear Quadratic Control (LQR).
+Implementation of control algorithms for the cart-pole system, including Nonlinear Model Predictive Control (NMPC), Linear Quadratic Control (LQR), and Linear Model Predictive Control (LMPC).

 (add the gif for the cart-pole system)